Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 How was that?

 Oh, right.
 "Premium Yuda Yogurt" is famous, so many of you have probably tried it.
-If you haven't experienced that sensation—where an incredibly rich umami flavor spreads the moment it touches your tongue, yet magically vanishes without a trace—you really should give it a try.
-It seems available at "Iwate Galaxy Plaza," which is also close to the former "Tsukiji Hotel" site, as well as through online shopping sites.
+If you haven't experienced that sensation—where an incredibly rich umami spreads the moment it touches your tongue, yet magically vanishes without a trace—please give it a try.
+It seems available at "Iwate Galaxy Plaza," close to the former "Tsukiji Hotel" site, and also through online retailers.

 Enjoy!